ephieo/journal_capstone_FE/README.md

 - The Frontend tests were all running until I introduced the savedQuotes page and functionality.
 I used localStorage and JSON.parse/JSON.stringify for this functionality and somehow this broke a lot of my tests.
 I'm aware of this issue and would love to look into it if I had more time.

 The Error :

+This same error persists for all tests that I attempt to render.

 ---